Table of Contents

-It’s the beginning of a new year and we’re all reading lots about all the new things we should be doing to market our businesses.
-Articles abound about social media goals and how to set them.
+Articles abound about all the new things we should be doing to market our businesses, including social media goals and how to set them.
 There are three things I think every small business should focus on this year.

 Investigate a New Social Network

 If you’ve been focusing on Facebook, Twitter and LinkedIn, maybe you’re getting bored.
 Or maybe you aren’t seeing the benefits you’d like.
 There are literally hundreds of social networks out there, so maybe it’s time you consider a new one.
-Whether it’s in addition to, or to replace, your current networks, here are the top ones a small business might want to consider:
+Whether it’s in addition to, or to replace, your current networks, here are the top social media platforms a small business might want to consider:

 - Instagram – For highly visual businesses, especially, but certainly not limited to, retail, food, fashion, home decor and fitness.